dr-js/dr-react/README.md

 - 📁 [example/](example/)
   - some example (unsorted tests)
 - 📄 [SPEC.md](SPEC.md)
-  - list of all directly accessible codes, sort of an API lockfile
+  - list of all directly accessible codes, sort of API lockfile